bsamtleben/color-ctf/README.md

 You would like to solve capture-the-flag challenges and don't know where to start?
 If that's the case, *Color CTF* might be something for you!

-**Beginner-friendly challenges:** We've got various machines of rising levels of difficulty.
+**Beginner-friendly challenges:** We've got various machines in rising levels of difficulty.
 Can you solve them all?

-**Simple setup:** Manage everything in just a few steps: One command to start you Kali Linux attacker machine... a second command to start a vulnerable target... that's it!
+**Simple to use:** Manage everything in just a few steps: One command to start you Kali Linux attacker machine... a second command to boot up a vulnerable target... that's it!
 You can already start attacking your very first Linux machine!

-**Cross-platform:** The setup has been tested on Windows and Linux, so there is no need to switch to another operating system to get hacking!
+**Cross-platform:** The setup works on Windows and Linux, so there is no need to switch to another operating system!

-> **Disclaimer:** The challenges in this repository are provided for educational purposes only.
+> **Disclaimer:** The challenges and demonstrated techniques are intended for educational purposes only.
 The author does not endorse any illegal actions.

 ## Prerequisites